CodeGlassDotIO/Docs/_docs/Legal/EULA/ProSubscriptionAgreement.md

 # 2. DEFINITIONS
 2.1.
 “Affiliate” means, with respect to any Party, any entity that directly, or indirectly through one or more intermediaries, controls, is controlled by, or is under common control of such Party; “control” for such purposes means the possession, direct or indirect, of the power to direct or affect the direction of the management and policies of a person or entity, whether through the ownership of voting securities, by contract, or otherwise.

 2.2.
-“Agreement” means this Pro & Experimental Subscription Agreement.
+“Agreement” means this Pro Subscription Agreement.

 2.3.
 Removed